ogmensah/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-C scripts for various functions
+Cfiles to accomplish specific functions